Rithvik-gamedev/RPG/README.md

 # Open World RPG

-> An action RPG built with **Unreal Engine 5.4** featuring fluid combat, AI-driven enemies, an open-world landscape, and a dungeon environment — crafted entirely in C++ and Blueprints.
+> Third-person action RPG built in **Unreal Engine 5.4** with C++ and Blueprints.
+Open-world landscape, dungeon level, AI enemies, and stamina-based combat.

 ---

 ## Overview

-**Open World RPG** is a third-person action role-playing game developed from the ground up in Unreal Engine 5.4.
-The project showcases advanced gameplay systems including directional hit reactions, stamina-based combat, AI state machines, physics-driven destructibles, and a rich open-world environment built with Landmass and Water plugins.
+**Open World RPG** is a third-person action RPG in Unreal Engine 5.4, written in C++.
+It covers stamina-based combat with directional hit reactions, behavior tree AI enemies, Chaos physics destructibles, and an open-world landscape built with the Landmass and Water plugins.

 ---